sifophp/sifoweb/docs/recipes/search/index.md

 Server side
 -----------
-You need to specify the port on which the application will listen to, what is the query that indexes the content and run the service.
+The framework search won'r work unless you have a sphinx server up.
+If you have never done such a thing is not that difficult.
+All you need to do is pretty much specifying the port on which the daemon will listen to, what is the query that indexes the content and raise the service.
 Let's get started!

 ### Create the sphinx configuration file

 You need to create the configuration file, the following is an example that uses index inheritance.
 You cannot copy and paste this, every application needs its own values, try to understand it: